oracle/python-oracledb/doc/src/user_guide/appendix_c.rst

 The python-oracledb Thin mode features in the python-oracledb cover the needs of frameworks that depend upon the Python Database API.

-Until SQLAlchemy, Django, other frameworks, object-relational mappers (ORMs), and libraries add native support for python-oracledb, you can add temporary code like this to use python-oracledb in-place of cx_Oracle:
+For versions of SQLAlchemy, Django, other frameworks, object-relational mappers (ORMs), and libraries that don't have native support for python-oracledb, you can add temporary code like this to use python-oracledb in-place of cx_Oracle:

 .. code-block:: python